MBA Alumni Advisory Council

 Director, Strategic Investment Group

-Stuart Chapman is a director on the operational due diligence team.
-He supports the operational due diligence of investment managers and investment vehicles, as well as strategic’s internal control function.
-He holds an MBA from Georgetown University’s McDonough School of Business and a Bachelof of Arts in economics from Vanderbilt University.
-In addition, Chapman holds several professional certifications including: Certified Internal Auditor (CIA), Certified Financial Services Auditor (CFSA), Certification in Risk Management Assurance (CRMA), and earned the CFA Institute Investment Foundations certificate.
+Stu supports the operational due diligence of investment managers and investment vehicles, as well as Strategic’s internal control function.
+Prior to joining Strategic, he was a Senior Internal Auditor for Capital Markets at Fannie Mae.
+He also worked as a Financial Analyst at Standard & Poor’s and as a Senior Securities Analyst at Wells Fargo Bank.
+Stu holds an M.B.A. from Georgetown University’s McDonough School of Business and a B.A. in Economics from Vanderbilt University.
+He is a Certified Internal Auditor (CIA), Certified Financial Services Auditor (CFSA), and has a Certification in Risk Management Assurance (CRMA).

 Koma Fischbein (MBA’06)